-- 12. The operator has not disclosed to perspective homeowners that they would be responsible, through site fee increases, for the cost of preserving village assets.
-There was no information provided to the prospective homeowners that would affect the thoughts and beliefs of incoming homeowners that this would be the case.
-That silence clearly breaches consumer law if site fee increases include the cost of asset preservation. - 13.
-This is clearly a back-door attempt to give legal authority to the Operators claim that "any expenditure, for whatever purpose incurred in operating the park, contributes to the calculation of site fee increases".
+- 14. This is clearly a back-door attempt to give legal authority to the Operators claim that "any expenditure, for whatever purpose incurred in operating the park, contributes to the calculation of site fee increases".
 However, as the homeowners understand the Act, the operator is not entitled to modify the Standard Terms and if he does, such modifications are null and void.
-This again, is an example of an operator attempting to manipulate the Act to the disadvantage of homeowners and reinforces the need for the Act to be explicit regarding the requirements for clear financial disclosure in the 'explanation'. - 14.
+This again, is an example of an operator attempting to manipulate the Act to the disadvantage of homeowners and reinforces the need for the Act to be explicit regarding the requirements for clear financial disclosure in the 'explanation'. - 15.
 In summary, the Act seems to allow for site fee increases in respect to outgoings and operating expenses, that is, increases in recurring expenses.
-The Act does not provide for expenses related to preservation of village capital assets, owned by the operator, to be included as an operating expense. - 15.
-The distinction between the two classes of expense needs to be made much clearer, especially in legal terms, to avoid needless time consuming and costly legal challenges. - 16.
+The Act does not provide for expenses related to preservation of village capital assets, owned by the operator, to be included as an operating expense. - 16.
+The distinction between the two classes of expense needs to be made much clearer, especially in legal terms, to avoid needless time consuming and costly legal challenges. - 17.
 This distinction is a further reason why a clear and informative explanation of site fee increases is of paramount necessity in changes to the Act.
 On this hinge the viability of leasing a site in a RLLC village.